If not addressed, a coolant leak can cause extensive damage to your car’s engine.

 Can’t Find A Coolant Leak?
 Here’s How To Stop Your Car From Losing Antifreeze

-If you’ve read this far, your search history is likely filled with phrases like, “why is my car losing coolant but not leaking?”
+If you’ve read this far, your search history is probably filled with phrases like, “why is my car losing coolant but not leaking?”
 Well, good news, because this is where we explain how to find the source of the issue and fix it.

 Step #1: Check Coolant Reservoir Levels

-Ideally, you examine your car’s coolant levels regularly, at least once a month.
+Ideally, you examine your car’s coolant levels frequently, at least once a month.
 Regardless, the moment you notice any signs of coolant loss and no leaks are apparent, you should check the reservoir before driving any further.

 If the coolant reservoir is vacant and no leaks show, you should not start the engine again until you can add more.